 - Hold a baccalaureate degree from a regionally accredited college or university;

-- Submit GRE test scores (not over 5 years old), including a minimum 3.5 on the Analytical Writing component.
+- Submit GRE test scores (not over 5 years old).
 The GRE requirement is waived for applicants with an undergraduate GPA of at least 3.25 and applicants who have already earned a graduate degree from a regionally accredited university.

 The application process is supported by our program’s liaison in the Graduate School, Jessica Dickerson.
 Please feel free to contact Ms. Dickerson at Jessica-Dickerson@utc.edu with any questions about the admissions process.